 Plenary presentations and question and answer sessions on Day 1 of the Forum were livestreamed and recorded.
 To view presentations, visit the Presentations page.
 The project team synthesized the outputs of the Forum into Lighting the Way: A Preliminary Report on the National Forum on Archival Discovery and Delivery, a report published in November 2020.

 Important details and logistics

 Welcoming and inclusion: Our goals for the project include providing an inclusive and welcoming environment for participation and collaboration.
 We strongly encourage self-nominations from individuals who identify with underrepresented or marginalized populations as well as those whose work relates to underrepresented or marginalized populations (e.g. collections relating to such populations).
-All participants are expected to follow the project's Code of Conduct.
+All participants are expected to follow the project's Community Agreements and Code of Conduct.

 Accessibility accommodations: If you need an accessibility-related accommodation or wheelchair access information, please contact Mark A. Matienzo at phone: +1 650 683 5769 or e-mail: email@example.com.
 Remote captioning will be provided for the livestream of the plenary presentations on February 10.
 Requests should be made by February 7, 2020.

 Travel funding: Grant funds will allow us to fund partial to full travel costs, meals during the event, and lodging for most participants.
 Participants should indicate whether they need travel support as part of their application process.
 Travel funding is provided through reimbursements following the completion of travel.
 Partcipants whose travel is funded by the project must follow the travel reimbursement guidelines.

 Call for participation (closed): Participants in the forum were selected through an open application process, which closed on December 15, 2019.
 Applications were reviewed on a rolling basis by the project team.
 For more information, see the announcement for the call for participation and information on the Forum audience and principles.
 A PDF version of the application form is available for your reference.